 Most UvA-courses are supported by Canvas, our online learning environment.
 Login with your UvAnetID.

-The faculty organizes a meeting for all international students of the Faculty of Science.
-You will get acquainted with the Dutch academic environment, receive information about social activities and meet the other international students over drinks and pizza.
+In October, The Faculty of Science will organize a special event for all its international students.
+You will get acquainted with the Dutch academic environment, receive information about social activities and meet the other international students during drinks and pizza.

-In September you will receive an invitation with more details for this event by e-mail.
+We hope to see you all there!
+In September you will receive an invitation with more details for this event by email.

-Master students primarily contact the Education Desk FNWI for:
+Master students primarily contact the Education Desk for: